AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 ## Request area

 Use the request area to configure an API request.
-Use this space to choose a version of the API, the request scope, the request verb, and the URI endpoint.
+Choose a version of the API, the request scope, the request verb, and the URI endpoint.
 This area is also used to configure the request header, body, and parameters.

 ![request area](../_images/request-area.png)